ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 ![gotroot]({{site.url}}/assets/images/fortune/gotroot.png)

-After a long journey, we reached the happy ending.
+After a long journey, we reached a happy ending.

 See you in the next blog post!